oddbird/oddsite/content/2013/12/30/sixth-year.rst

   and we're lucky to have them working with us.

-- We had a great time working on `Portfoliyo`_ with `The K Network`_ and collaborating on an new ed-tech project with `Junyo`_.
+- We had a great time working on `Portfoliyo`_ with `The K Network`_ and collaborating on a new ed-tech project with `Junyo`_.
   We like solving problems that matter.

 - We're slowly developing Eric's `novel`_